chvolk/Fullmetal/README.md

 - Press the connect button on the Hue bridge
 - $ b.connect()
 - $ print b.lights
 - $ This will return the list of lights available.
-Edit the code where necessary with the proper light names
+Edit the code where necessary with the proper light names.
+You only have to do this once.

 ## Set up LIFX Lights
 -Edit the code in fullmetal.py in the LIFX section near the topto work with the number of lights you have (num_lights) and find the light names using the appropriate names.